Yogesh0823/CNN-For-Detect-Dog-Breed---college-project/README.md

-CNN Classification for dog and cat jupyter file and .py both files are aviable. i'm using google collab for .ipynb files.
+CNN Classification for Detect Dog Breed. jupyter file and .py both files are aviable. i'm using google collab for .ipynb files.